This page is not complete.

 A policy is described using a series of policy directives, each of which describes the policy for a certain resource type or policy area.
 Your policy should include a

-default-src policy directive, which is a fallback for any resource type you don't explicitly establish a policy for.
-A policy needs to include a default-src or script-src directive in order for CSP to restrict inline scripts from running, as well as blocking the use of
+default-src policy directive, which is a fallback for other resource types when they don't have policies of their own.
+(For a complete list, see the description of the default-src directive.)
+A policy needs to include a default-src or script-src directive to prevent inline scripts from running, as well as blocking the use of

 <style> element or a

 The syntax for a policy is a string of semicolon-separated directives, each following the syntax described in Supported policy directives.

 This section provides examples of some common security policy scenarios.